 The Harvard Graduate School of Education (HGSE) is committed to recruiting, cultivating, engaging, and encouraging a diverse and vibrant community of faculty, staff, and students.
-Diversity can be multivariate, intersectional, and complex, and at HGSE, we define a diverse population to include a wide range of racial, ethnic, sexual, and gender identities; economic and geographic backgrounds; physical abilities; life, school, and career experiences; and political, religious, and personal beliefs.
+Diversity can be multivariate, intersectional, and complex, and at HGSE, we define a diverse population to include a wide range of racial, ethnic, sexual, and gender identities; economic and geographic backgrounds; abilities; life, school, and career experiences; and political, religious, and personal beliefs.
 These and other important attributes reflect the complexity of our increasingly diverse student body, local community, and worldwide population.

 "At HGSE, we aspire to be a richly diverse place where everyone can thrive as their authentic selves and do their best work to improve the world through education.
 Realizing this vision requires our collective energy, humanity, creativity, and dedication."